What’s Changed in 2026-2027 for Florida Hunters

 Wild Hogs:

-• Private Land: No license, no season, no bag limit — year-round hunting allowed.
+- Private Land: No license, season, or bag limit required.
+Year-round hunting is allowed.

 Bear: